Frequently Asked Questions About Microtia

-Microtia is a common birth defect where the outer and middle ear does not develop fully.
+Microtia is a common birth defect where the outer and middle ear does not develop fully and may require microtia surgery.
 The literal meaning comes from the Latin words micro and otia, or “little ear”.
 At birth, a normal ear includes a fully formed external ear and a middle ear that transmits sound waves to the inner ear and brain.

 Microtia patients do not have a normal external ear, but have a small protrusion or nub where the ear should be.
 The level of severity is graded according to the amount of deformity to the outer and middle ear.